zenseact/zmbt-framework/docs/dsl-reference/signal-mapping.md

 <!-- (c) Copyright 2024 Zenseact AB -->
 <!-- SPDX-License-Identifier: Apache-2.0 -->

-# Signal Mapping Definition Machine
+# Signal Mapping Test Model

 :construction: *This document is in progress* :construction:

-The model definition machine utilizes method cascading with an entry point at [SignalMapping](/CxxRef/classzmbt_1_1mapping_1_1SignalMapping/) class, which consumes a model name.
+The model API utilizes method cascading with an entry point at [SignalMapping](/CxxRef/classzmbt_1_1mapping_1_1SignalMapping/) class, which consumes a model name.

 Each subsequent method call consumes parameters and transitions to a